-When it comes to #Festivals the #Spanish really know how to organise unusual ones.
-From a baby jumping festival ‘El Colacho’, a snail festival ‘Aplec del Caragol’, a goat throwing festival (I ‘kid’ you not!) to the famous ‘La Tomatina’ Festival…Spain definitely comes top of the leader board for weird and wonderful.
+When it comes to Festivals the Spanish know how to organise unusual ones.
+From a baby jumping festival ‘El Colacho’, a snail festival ‘Aplec del Caragol’, a goat throwing festival (I ‘kid’ you not!) to the famous ‘La Tomatina’ Festival…Spain comes top of the leader board for weird and wonderful.

-This festival is held annually on ‘El Día de San Pedro’, which is the 29th June.
-However, the #celebrations commence the day before and continue on afterwards.
+This festival is held annually on ‘El Día de San Pedro’, which is on the 29th of June.
+However, the celebrations commence the day before and continue afterwards.

-The Festival of ‘La Batalla del Vino’ commences the night before the actual wine fight so you need a serious amount of stamina and a strong liver to attend the biggest #party of the year …and then have enough energy to continue on through the day on the 29th June!
+The Festival of ‘La Batalla del Vino’ commences the night before the actual wine fight so you need a serious amount of stamina and a strong liver to attend the biggest party of the year …and then have enough energy to continue through the day on the 29th June!

-The night of the 28th June is essentially a giant, raucous street party with brass bands playing, everyone #singing and #dancing on the streets and an endless supply of alcohol and tapas oozing from the local bars and restaurants.
-The idea of the festival is to party until dawn and then head straight to the wine fight afterwards, which kicks off at 7am.
+The night of the 28th of June is essentially a giant, raucous street party with brass bands playing, everyone singing and dancing on the streets and an endless supply of alcohol and tapas oozing from the local bars and restaurants.
+The idea of the festival is to party until dawn and then head straight to the wine fight afterwards, which kicks off at 7 am.

 It is also tradition to wear a white t-shirt and red scarf during the festivities:

-By 11am the ‘#battle’ is pretty much over.
+By 11 am the ‘battle’ is pretty much over.
 Everyone has been dyed a deep shade of pink, the wine is running in rivulets down the side of the mountain and the brass bands begin the trek back to Haro for the afternoon festivities.
-Some people camp up in a field near the battle site to set up barbecues and continue their own festivities.
+Some people camp up in a field near the battle site to set up barbecues and continue their festivities.
 Others take the complimentary and by this time, very vinegary smelling buses back to Haro.

 You may be asking why would you do this?!
 Well, why not…you only live once so you might as well do something that makes you laugh for hours and creates memories that will stay with you for the rest of your life.
 Would we do it again?
 Bring it on!!!